v2sCollections/City-of-Dreams/README.md

 ![img](https://i.imgur.com/wAJUpeU.png)

 - ![img](https://i.imgur.com/IdqHWV6.png)

+If you see this> ⛔ then you need to read and follow the directions.

+- ⛔ It Is important that you **READ** the following guide to fully understand everything clearly.
 - **⛔ DO NOT** use a pirated game.
 It is against Nexus rules and is illegal.
-- **⛔ DO NOT** update any of the mods in this collection individually in **Vortex** when a mod updates we will update a full revision in order to keep everything up to date when you see a new revision update to it.
-Notes will be in the changelog.

 ## [Updating Collection](https://)[   ](https://)

 - **⛔** Updating the collection is as easy as clicking the **"Update"** button.
 When prompted to **"Remove mods from old revision"** make sure to click the **"Remove All"** button.
+- **⛔ DO NOT** update any of the mods in this collection individually in **Vortex** when a mod updates we will update a full revision.
+- Notes will be in the changelog.

 ![img](https://i.imgur.com/wAJUpeU.png)